kpmeen/clammyscan/README.md

 # ClammyScan

 ClammyScan is a Play!
-Framework Module that enables anti-virus scanning of streaming file uploads.
-It does this by exposing a few `BodyParser`s that can be used in your controller actions.
+Framework Module that enables parallel anti-virus scanning of file upload streams.

-If the file is infected, a `HTTP 406 NotAcceptable` is returned with a message describing the reason.
-If the file is OK, the Controller will have the file part available for further processing in the request.

-### Why?
-Traditionally, AV scanning is handled by some service running on the machine(s) where files are stored.
-And files are typically scanned _after_ they've been persisted.
-In many cases this can result in data corruption.
-The reason for this is that the services that process the file uploads write metadata, location references, etc to some database.
+Traditionally, AV scanning is handled by some background service running on the machine(s) where files are stored.
+And files are typically scanned after they've been persisted.
 If the AV on the file server detects an infected file, it will typically be placed in a quarantine of some sort.
-But the file service and database are unaware of what just happened.
-So now the DB contains broken file references.
+In many cases this can cause broken file references and/or data inconsistencies.

-With ClammyScan this can be avoided since the file is scanned while it's being uploaded.
-If any infections are found, the system is able to react in a way that avoid broken DB references etc. And the users will be notified that they are trying to upload an infected file.
+With ClammyScan this risk can be reduced since the file is scanned while it's being uploaded.
+This gives you control more control on how to react when a user tries to upload an infected file.

 ## Usage